jonalmeida/jonalmeida.github.com/scripts/garmin/README.md

 uv run scripts/garmin/import_garmin_runs.py
 ```

-`--selftest` is the one mode that needs no credentials at all.
+`--sample-map` and `--print-crontab` are the two modes that need no
+credentials at all.
+So are the tests: `uv run scripts/garmin/run_tests.py`.

 ## Typical usage